Second arrest made in South Carolina mall shooting

 Associated Press/Report for America

 COLUMBIA, S.C.
-(AP) — Police in South Carolina have announced the arrest of a second person in a shootout inside a busy shopping mall in the state’s capital, one of two mass shootings that rocked the state over the Easter holiday weekend.
+(AP) — Authorities on Monday announced the arrest of a second man in connection with Saturday’s shootout inside a busy shopping mall in South Carolina’s capital, one of two mass shootings that rocked the state over the Easter holiday weekend.

-Columbia Police Chief W.H.
-“Skip” Holbrook on Monday said police have arrested Marquise Love Robinson, 20.
-Authorities are also seeking a third suspect, Amari Sincere-Jamal Smith.
+Marquise Love Robinson, 20, was taken into custody overnight and authorities are also seeking a third suspect, Amari Sincere-Jamal Smith, Columbia Police Chief W.H.
+“Skip” Holbrook said during a news conference.
 Both men face charges of attempted murder and nine counts of aggravated assault and battery.

 Nine people were shot and another six injured in the rush to exit Columbiana Centre in Columbia, authorities said, with no fatalities reported.
 Holbrook said one person remained in the intensive care unit Monday.